Interana/eventsim/README.md

 You need to specify a configuration file (a sample is included in `examples/site.json`).
 This file specifies how sessions are generated.
 In this file you specify several parameters:

 * Alpha.
-This is the expected session length for the user.
+This is the expected session length for the user (in seconds).
 This is randomly generated from a lognormal distrbution
 * Beta.
-This is the expected session interarrival time.
+This is the expected session interarrival time (in seconds).
 This is thirty minutes plus a randomly selected value from an exponential distribution
 * Damping.
 This is the damping factor for daily cycles
+* Seed.
+Seed for the random number generateor

 You also specify the event state machine.
 Each state includes a page and a status.
 Status should be used to describe a user's status: unregistered, logged in, logged out, cancelled, etc. Pages are